Locked by Police Cybercrime Investigation Department Virus/ Malware/ Scam/ Ransomware? Unlock in 2016

 What is Cybercrime Canada virus or Canadian police government virus (fake Canadian Pacific Police Service virus scam)?
 Your mobile device or your computer has been locked by the Canada Police Cybercrime Investigation Department Virus/ Scam/ Malware/Ransomware?
 Are there cyber crime investigation department virus forums?
 Mobile device or computer locked out of unless i pay 100 CAD, is it real?
 What is cyber virus thing that wants you to pay 100 cad.
 Do I have to surrender to pay Cad 100 within 48 hours?
 If not, what should I do to get rid of Police Cybercrime Investigation Department Virus from Canada?
 Can cyber police lock your computer, android phone or tablet for watching pornography?
 I turn off my laptop because a cyber police page keep popping up now my laptop won’t turn on.
 The power on my laptop won’t come on.
 Supprimer cybercrime investigation department virus from wikipedia?
 I was using the Samsung galaxy S5 and a cyber police page pop up, i turn it off and back on but it won’t go away.
+I just received a warning on my tablet stating I have to pay $100 to get it unlocked.
+I have also got the following block webpage stating the violation of child pornography and bulk spamming – I don’t even know what that mean anyway.
+The page also says I have downloaded a music from unkonwn sources and all this violation are punishable by 250$ CAD.
 What to do when your cell phone is locked by Canada crime malware?

 Your Computer or Mobile Device Has Been Locked by Police Cybercrime Investigation Department Virus – How to Unlock?